|Jan 23 2016

-Today the Noir City Film Festival in San Francisco will be screening The Dark Corner, a movie that starts fast and keeps up a quick pace throughout, telling the story of small-time detective who is tormented and eventually framed by an unknown enemy.
-The script, which is credited to five writers, is filled with fun jargon and treats viewers to one of the better quotes from film noir when Mark Stevens references the title with, “I feel all dead inside.
+Today the Noir City Film Festival in San Francisco will be screening The Dark Corner, a movie that starts fast and keeps up a breakneck pace throughout, telling the story of small-time detective who is tormented and eventually framed by an unknown enemy.
+The script, which is credited to five writers, is filled with entertaining jargon, and treats viewers to one of the better quotes from the film noir canon when Mark Stevens references the title with, “I feel all dead inside.
 I’m backed up in a dark corner and I don’t know who’s hitting me.”

 Lucille Ball, top-billed, is pitch perfect as Stevens’ secretary, love interest, and driving force, and William Bendix, who made a career out of tough-and-volatile, nails his role even more solidly than usual here.
 You also get good work from Clifton Webb and femme fatale Cathy Downs.
 Atypically violent, and brilliantly wrapped in shadows and cut by black silhouettes by director Henry Hathaway and director of photography Joseph MacDonald, The Dark Corner is what watching film noir is all about.
 Favorite line: after a character is pushed thirty-one floors to his death a witness on the street gestures at a high window and remarks to a policeman, “Brother, he came out of there like a hot rivet.
 You know it’s a funny thing, I never yet seen one of those guys bounce.”
 A must-see.

 A while back we showed you the U.S. promo poster for the classic noir Laura.
 Today’s version comes from Finland, where the film was released today in 1945.
 December is a dark, chilly time in Finland, and Laura must have seemed an appropriate film, with its dark, spare story of a police detective who falls in love with a dead woman whose murder he’s investigating.
 The woman has been shotgunned in the face, and is personified in death by a beautiful portrait hanging over her mantel.
 The detective is completely baffled by the crime, but then a chance encounter brings everything into focus.
 If you haven’t seen the film, we recommend it highly.
 Gene Tierney is at her most icily beautiful, and Dana Andrews does good work as a man in love with a woman who no longer exists.
-Unfortunately, the poster art actually gives away who the killer is by using a photo-realistic portrayal of the actor brandishing a shotgun.
-Maybe it’s too small for you to see in this format, so we won’t say more.
-But what a spoiler for the Finns that the artist—he’s signed the work as R.X.Z.—made that choice, or was told to by the studio.
-It isn’t as if the actor wouldn’t have been immediately identifiable by them, since he was reasonably famous at the time and in the midst of carving out one of Hollywood’s greatest careers.
-Anyway, excellent movie.
-If you want to read more about it visit our original post here.